Keto Diet | Health Benefits | Practical Advantages | FAQ | Studies

 Because biological aging is driven by inflammation, researchers have coined the term inflammaging (Franceschi et al. 201447).

-In addition to reducing inflammation, it is specifically positive effects on the brain that can slow the aging process.
+In addition to reducing inflammation, specifically positive effects on the brain can slow the aging process.

 Studies show that the keto diet can improve age-related cognitive function and life expectancy (Astrup et al. 201748).